crudjt/crudjt-javascript/README.md

 > Metrics will be published after 1.0.0-beta GitHub Actions builds

 # Storage (File-backed)
-Backed by a disk-based B-tree for predictable reads, writes, and deletes

 ## Disk footprint
 > Metrics will be published after 1.0.0-beta GitHub Actions builds